 Anti-Spoofing

-The secure email gateway also verifies the sender’s addresses to uncover forgeries.
-Before accepting a message, callback verification is used to validate the legitimacy of the sender before accepting the message.
+SecurityGateway also verifies the sender's addresses to uncover forgeries.
+Before accepting a message, callback verification is used to validate the legitimacy of the sender.
 Reverse lookups are employed to tag or refuse forged emails.
+With executive impersonation and vendor impersonation now among the most effective attack vectors, catching forgeries before delivery is more important than ever.

 Email Authentication